shubanborkar/Sign-Language-Translator/README.md

 ![Sign Language Recognition Demo](assets/demo.gif)

-A robust and user-friendly system for real-time sign language recognition, designed to bridge communication gaps by translating sign language gestures into text or speech.
-This project leverages machine learning and computer vision to enable seamless interaction for the deaf and hard-of-hearing community.
+A sophisticated system for real-time sign language recognition, utilizing Convolutional Neural Networks (CNNs) and computer vision to translate hand gestures into text or speech.
+This project aims to enhance accessibility by enabling seamless communication for the deaf and hard-of-hearing community.

 ## Table of Contents
 - [Project Overview](#project-overview)